-Phylogenetic model-- Asserts that the behavior and development of an individual is a function in some unspecified way of the interaction between an individual's biological state and experience as modified by cognition or mental activity.
-The phylogenetic model is often symbolized by the quasi-formula $B_t = f[(BxE)C]$ , where Bt is the behavior of the individual; f is "a function of;" B is the individual's biological state; $\underline{E}$ is experience, and; $\underline{C}$ is cognition or mental activity.
+Phylogenetic model-Asserts that the behavior and development of an individual is a function in some unspecified way of the interaction between an individual's biological state and experience as modified by cognition or mental activity.
+The phylogenetic model is often symbolized by the quasimathematical formula $B_I = f[(B \ x \ E)C]$, where B_I is the behavior of the individual; f is "a function of;" B is the individual's biological state; E is experience, and; C is cognition or mental activity.
 The brackets and parentheses within brackets convey the idea of complex interactions among enclosed elements.
-(See mental representation; phylogenetic perspective.)
+(See mental representation; phylogenetic perspective)

-Phylogenetic perspective-- Asserts that the contemporary behavior and behavior-potential of the species Homo sapiens is a function in an as yet unspecified way of interactions over the millennia between humankind's biological state and experience.
-The phylogenetic perspective is often symbolized by the quasi-formula $B_h = f(BxE)$ where $\underline{B}h$ is the behavior potential of humans, f is "a function of," $\underline{B}$ is biological state, and $\underline{E}$ is experience.
+Phylogenetic perspective-Asserts that the contemporary behavior and behavior-potential of the species Homo sapiens is a function in an as yet unspecified way of interactions over the millennia between humankind's biological state and experience.
+The phylogenetic perspective is often symbolized by the quasi-mathematical formula $B_h = f(BxE)$, where B_h is the behavior potential of humans, f is "a function of," B is biological state, and E is experience.
 The product symbol (x) conveys the idea of an interaction between elements within the parentheses.
-In effect, this perspective recognizes and inextricable interaction between nature and nurture.
+In effect, this perspective recognizes an almost inextricable interaction between nature and nurture.

-Physical punishment-- The direct or indirect infliction of physical discomfort or pain on a child by a person in a position of authority over the child (e.g., parent), usually for the purpose of (1) stopping a child's unwanted behavior, (2) preventing the recurrence of unwanted behavior, or (3) because the child failed to do something (s)he was supposed to do.
+Physical punishment-The direct or indirect infliction of physical discomfort or pain on a child by a person in a position of authority over the child (e.g., parent), usually for the purpose of (1) stopping a child's unwanted behavior, (2) preventing the recurrence of unwanted behavior, or (3) because the child failed to do something (s)he was supposed to do.
+(See PPO)

-Positive response, need for-- PARTheory's personality subtheory begins with the probably untestable assumption that humans have developed over the course of evolution (see phylogenetic perspective) the enduring, biologically based emotional need for positive response from people most important to them.
+Positive response, need for-IPARTheory's personality subtheory begins with the probably untestable assumption that humans have developed over the course of evolution (see phylogenetic perspective) the enduring, biologically based emotional need for positive response from people most important to them (attachment figures).
 The need for positive response includes an emotional wish, desire, or yearning (whether consciously recognized or not) for comfort, support, care, concern, nurturance, and the like.
-In adulthood the need becomes more complex and differentiated to include the wish (recognized or unrecognized) for positive regard from people whose opinions are considered of value.
-People who can best satisfy this need are typically parents. for infants and children, but include significant others and other attachment figures. for adolescents and adults.
+In adulthood the need becomes more complex and differentiated to include the wish (recognized or unrecognized) for positive regard from significant others and attachment figures.
 When individuals act on the emotionally-felt need for positive response (e.g., for comfort, nurturance, support, or love) the resulting behavior is generally called dependence.

-PPO The Physical Punishment Questionnaire is a self-report questionnaire (procedure) designed to assess individuals' (adults' and children's) perceptions of physical punishment experienced, or administered to a child.
+PPO The Physical Punishment Questionnaire is a self-report questionnaire (procedure) designed to assess individuals' (parents', adults', and children's) perceptions of physical punishment experienced or administered to a child.
 Three versions are available: adult, child, and parent.
+(See physical punishment)

-Probability model-- The view that little in human behavior is absolutely fixed, constant, or invariant.
-Rather, any given behavior or other outcome has only varying degrees of likelihood (probability) of occurring under specific conditions.
-Part of the reason for this variability in behavioral (and developmental) outcomes --according to PARTheory--revolves around almost inevitable imperfections in theory and measurement.
-But it also revolves around the postulated fact that human behavior is to some degree inherently indeterminant (see indeterminance in human behavior.).
-Unlike mechanical model theories, probability model theories (such as PARTheory) tend to be written in probabilistic language stating that "perceived parental rejection tends to be associated everywhere with (specific outcomes or antecedents)."
-(See universals; phylogenetic model.)
+Probability model-The view that little in human behavior is absolutely fixed, constant, or invariant.
+Rather, any given behavior or other outcome has varying degrees of likelihood (probability) of occurring under specific conditions.
+Part of the reason for this variability in behavioral (and developmental) outcomes-according to IPARTheory-revolves around almost inevitable imperfections in theory and measurement.
+But it also revolves around the presumption that human behavior is to some degree inherently indeterminant (see indeterminance in human behavior).
+Unlike mechanical model theories, probability model theories (such as IPARTheory) tend to be written in probabilistic language stating that "perceived parental rejection tends to be associated everywhere with [specific outcomes or antecedents]."
+(See universals; phylogenetic model)